Michael A. Stackpole: Writing career

 In addition, he has written several novels and short stories with original settings.
 One series is the DragonCrown War Cycle.
 These books attempted to break fantasy conventions in order to stir reader interest, including the introduction of firearms in a fantasy setting.
 Reception of these books was fairly positive based on Amazon reviews, but reviews elsewhere were not as good.

 Stackpole contributed one of the four stories in Roger Zelazny's shared world anthology Forever After, published by Baen Books in 1995.
 He was a contributor in the 1998 anthology Lord of the Fantastic commemorating Zelazny.

 The Age of Discovery trilogy is his latest complete series, with A New World released mid-2007.
 The trilogy is set in a fantasy world, with an attempt at an unconventional approach to magic and mastery.

 The Crown Colonies is a trilogy that re-imagines the events of the American Revolutionary War.
 The first book, At The Queen's Command, was released in November 2010.

 At New York Comic Con 2012, it was revealed that Blizzard Entertainment had approached Stackpole to write the next novel in their series based on the popular MMORPG, World of Warcraft.
 The novel, titled Vol’jin: Shadows of the Horde, centres around the chieftain of the Darkspear Trolls as his loyalty to the Horde is put to the ultimate test after an assassination attempt on his life.
 The novel was released in July 2013.

+In 2023 he was elected Grandmaster of the International Association of Media Tie-In Writers, citing his contributions to "Star Wars, Battletech, Dark Conspiracy, and Warcraft universes."